Riddims Of Choice

 credits

-All tracks produced & arranged by Nephtali for Digitalis Music
+All tracks written, produced & arranged by Nephtali for Amsel Music

 Sequencing & effect processing in Jeskola Buzz ('Old Buzz')

-All riddims laid out between 2002 and 2011 at Digitalis Recording Facility (Paris area, FR)
+All riddims laid out between 2002 and 2014 at Amsel Recording Facility (Paris area, FR) and various venues in Paris (Raspail, rue des Saints-Pères, Vaugirard)

-Shout out to the Buzz scene, all developers and artists, number one reviewer/supporter Buzztler, Kashu for websiting, Mykal D. for logotyping, AB Factory & crew, Tranquil (Born Lion Entertainment) and all the sound systems and radio personalities spinning the tunes loud!
+Shout out to the Buzz scene, all developers and artists, Buzztler, Oskari Tammelin, Tranquil (Born Lion Entertainment), AB Factory & crew and the all too few sound systems, people and radio personalities spinning the tunes loud.

 license